Think (book): Summary

 Much of the book deals with examples of failures or anomalies in American achievements.
 LeGault often attributes these shortcomings to a growing attitude or influential group.
-On page 93, he describes the problem of over-medicating children with Attention Deficit Disorder and Attention-deficit hyperactivity disorder:
+On page 93, he describes the problem of overmedicating children with Attention Deficit Disorder and Attention-deficit hyperactivity disorder:

 The fact that the vast majority of children diagnosed with ADD and ADHD are boys naturally raises the suspicion that the trend is part of a larger feminist agenda. ...
 From this perspective Ritalin, it would appear, is being used to treat nothing more than a 'boy' gene, not a true medical condition".

 In view of LeGault's description of the problem, he closes the book by offering solutions.
 Specifically, he calls for higher standards, especially among parents and schools.

 Reception

 The book received praise for its analysis and refutation of the points brought up by Gladwell.
 However, LeGault has been criticized as a dealer of conspiracy theories as the book occasionally attributes the problems in American society to specific groups.